Spin-Hall conductivity and optical characteristics of noncentrosymmetric quantum spin Hall insulators: the case of PbBiI

 In the realm of condensed matter physics, the emergence of topological materials has ushered in a new era of exploration, leading to the discovery of quantum phenomena with transformative implications.
-Among these materials, quantum spin Hall (QSH) insulators occupy a pivotal position, representing a paradigm shift in the understanding of topologically nontrivial electronic states~\cite{RevModPhys.82.3045}

-The notion of a QSH insulator was first proposed by Bernevig $et$ $al$~\cite{PhysRevLett.96.106802}, reflecting a revolutionary break from conventional electronic behavior by introducing the concept of topological protection for electronic states.
-These materials manifest insulating behavior in the bulk but host robust conducting edge states, ushering in the promise of dissipationless electronic transport and novel spin-based functionalities~\cite{RevModPhys.83.1057,Hsieh2009,Bercioux_2015}.
+Among these materials, quantum spin Hall (QSH) insulators occupy a pivotal position, representing a paradigm shift in the understanding of topologically nontrivial electronic states~\cite{RevModPhys.82.3045} The notion of a QSH insulator was first proposed by Bernevig $et$ $al.$~\cite{PhysRevLett.96.106802}, reflecting a revolutionary break from conventional electronic behavior by introducing the concept of topological protection for electronic states.
+These materials manifest insulating behavior in the bulk but host robust conducting edge states topologically protected against back-scattering by time-reversal symmetry, ushering in the promise of dissipationless electronic transport and novel spin-based functionalities~\cite{RevModPhys.83.1057,Hsieh2009,Bercioux_2015}.

 Experimental investigations have validated the existence of QSH behavior in various material platforms, ranging from one- and two-dimensional systems to designed heterostructures, expanding the horizons of potential applications of these topological electronic states~\cite{doi:10.1126/science.1148047,Yan_2012,Brune2012,PhysRevLett.114.126802}.
 These experimental efforts have illuminated the intricate interplay between topological and electronic properties at the heart of QSH insulators.

-Recent advances in experimental techniques, ranging from magneto-transport measurements to angle-resolved photoemission spectroscopy (ARPES), have uncovered a plethora of materials showcasing QSH behavior, expanding the horizon of potential platforms for exploiting the remarkable attributes of these topological materials~\cite{PhysRevLett.61.2015,doi:10.1126/science.1234414}.
+Recent advances in experimental techniques, ranging from magneto-transport measurements to angle-resolved photoemission spectroscopy, have uncovered a plethora of materials showcasing QSH behavior, expanding the horizon of potential platforms for exploiting the remarkable attributes of these topological materials~\cite{PhysRevLett.61.2015,doi:10.1126/science.1234414}.
 Such strides in materials discovery and characterization open avenues for investigating the interplay between topological electronic states and intricate quantum phenomena.